Let's Create A Better World!

 Her expertise for writing Corn Hollow is drawn from her childhood experiences.
 As an African American, being reared on a farm in the south during the rise of the Civil Rights Movement in America, LaVerne recollects many incidents of that time.

-Currently, McLeod has just recently published her 2nd book, The Crossroads of Social and Climate Justice.
+Currently, McLeod published her 2nd book, The Crossroads of Social and Climate Justice.
 With her love for the environment and being a social justice advocate, she wrote this intersectional non-fiction that explores some issues of climate and its people and gives suggested solutions to help heal both as one entity.

 My Passion